 George Washington wrote to Benjamin Franklin in 1789: “You must have the pleasing consolation to know that you have not lived in vain.”

-January 17,1706 was the birthday of Benjamin Franklin in Boston.
+January 17, 1706, was the birthday of Benjamin Franklin in Boston.
 Despite his association with Quakers, Franklin was not one of them.
 He was a New England puritan, the tenth son in a Calvinist family known as soap and candle makers.
-Franklin is remembered for his philosophical thinking; “By not preparing, you are preparing to fail”; “God helps those who help themselves”; writing Poor Richard’s Almanac (1732); his inventions: bifocal glasses, the “Franklin stove,” leadership in early colonial years and for joining fifty-one other delegates who dared to sign the Declaration of Independence from England.
-Children who do not know “cursive” cannot read such important history & signatures.
+Franklin is remembered for his philosophical thinking (*“by not preparing, you are preparing to fail.” – *“God helps those who help themselves”), writing Poor Richard’s Almanac (1732) his inventions (bifocal glasses, the “Franklin stove”), leadership in early colonial years and for joining fifty-one other delegates who dared to sign the Declaration of Independence from England.
+Children who do not know “cursive” cannot read such history.

 “Having lived in vain” is a haunting preoccupation for modern women and men in violent, abnormal times.
-German statesman Konrad Adenauer (1876-1967) felt “1913 (year before WWI) was the last normal year in history.”
+German statesman Konrad Adenauer (1876-1967) felt “1913 (the year before WWI) was the last normal year in history.”
 300 mass shootings in the USA are far from normal.

 Two books rising from the horrors of WWII may serve as psychological support to those seeking satisfaction and meaning in troubled times.
 “Not living in vain” has been a daily challenge in the 21st century when successive wars have followed WW I & WWII.

 The second book also arose from the ashes of Third Reich Nazi madness.
-The Prison Meditations of Alfred Delp, a Jesuit priest, is a diary of one man’s personal struggle to find meaning in imprisonment and eventual martyrdom.
+The Prison Meditations of Ignatius Delp, a Jesuit martyr, is a diary of one man’s personal struggle to find meaning in imprisonment.

 Have we lived in vain?
-People will not forget kindness and compliments from others.
+People will never forget kindness and compliments from others.